neuralchen/SimSwap/docs/guidance/preparation.md

 conda activate simswap
 conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=10.2 -c pytorch
-(option): pip install --ignore-installed imageio pip install insightface==0.2.1 onnxruntime-gpu==1.2.0 moviepy
+(option): pip install --ignore-installed imageio pip install insightface==0.2.1 onnxruntime-gpu moviepy (option): pip install onnxruntime-gpu  (If you want to reduce the inference time)(It will be diffcult to install onnxruntime-gpu , the specify version of onnxruntime-gpu may depends on your machine and cuda version.)
 ```
 - ***We have now updated the prepare document.
-The main change is that the gpu version of onnx is now installed by default (previously the cpu version of onnx is installed by default).
-If you have configured the environment before, now use pip install onnxruntime-gpu==1.2.0,You can increase the computing speed.***
+The main change gpu version of onnx is supported now.
+If you have configured the environment before, now use pip install onnxruntime-gpu ,You can increase the computing speed.***
 - We use the face detection and alignment methods from **[insightface](https://github.com/deepinsight/insightface)** for image preprocessing.
 Please download the relative files and unzip them to ./insightface_func/models from [this link](https://onedrive.live.com/?authkey=%21ADJ0aAOSsc90neY&cid=4A83B6B633B029CC&id=4A83B6B633B029CC%215837&parId=4A83B6B633B029CC%215834&action=locate).
 - We use the face parsing from **[face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch)** for image postprocessing.
 Please download the relative file and place it in ./parsing_model/checkpoint from [this link](https://drive.google.com/file/d/154JgKpzCPW82qINcVieuPH3fZ2e0P812/view).
 - The pytorch and cuda versions above are most recommanded.
 They may vary.